EPS-Works/sbc-docs/source/hardware/pinout.md

 The resolution of the analog reading is 12-bits.

 > **Important**
+>
 > - Analog input voltage is between 0V and +22V
 > - Analog input ground is connected to SBC IO GND, which is different from SBC GND.
 Both SBC IO GND and SBC GND can be connected together if needed.

-For a description and examples of the methods to read these signals, please go to the [SBC Classes - AIN documentation](#ain).
+For a description and examples of the methods to read these signals, please go to the [AnalogIn documentation](../sdk/reference/ain.md).

 ## Digital inputs

 ![Digital Inputs](img/hw_di.png)

-Pins which digital status (ON/OFF) can be read by the SBC.
+Pins with digital status (ON/OFF) can be read by the SBC.
 The SBC supports two digital input pins: **DIN1**, **DIN2**.

 > **Important**
+>
 > - Digital input voltage is between 0V and +30V
 > - Voltage level logic:
 >   ![Logic Level](img/logic_level.png)
 > - Digital input ground is connected to SBC IO GND, which is different from SBC GND.
 Both SBC IO GND and SBC GND can be connected together if needed.

-For a description and examples of the methods to read these signals, please go to the [SBC Classes - DIO documentation](#dio).
+For a description and examples of the methods to read these signals, please go to the [DigitalIO documentation](../sdk/reference/dio.md).

 ## Digital outputs (including PWM)